alschechter/CosmicNoonMergerID/README.md

 <img width="1709" height="1438" alt="paper_figure_categories" src="https://github.com/user-attachments/assets/31ae9887-cdeb-4a9e-b75c-08e4d5dfa702" />

 ## Overview
 This work uses TNG50, HST CANDELS imaging, and Zoobot to create a CNN to identify galaxy mergers near cosmic noon.
-This was accepted to NeurIPS ML4PS 2025.
+This work is submitted to the Astrophysical Journal.

 ### Data Availability
-All datasets used in this project are available on our [Zenodo Page](https://zenodo.org/records/17612012).
+All datasets used in this project are available on our [Zenodo Page](10.5281/zenodo.19374288).

 ---